superctr/QuattroPlay/readme.md

 ## About

-This program implements the Quattro sound driver used by Namco games in the mid and late 90s.
-It can play music and sound effects from over 75 games, with a tracker-style pattern visualization, channel muting and more.
+This program implements the sound drivers used by Namco arcade games from the mid 80s to the late 90s.
+It can play music and sound effects from over 140 games, with a tracker-style pattern visualization, channel muting and more.

 QuattroPlay is free software licensed under the GPL version 2.

+### Supported Sound Drivers

+*   Thunder Ceptor (FM only)
+*   System 86 (FM only)
+*   System 1 (Except some games)
+*   System 2/21 (all known games supported)
+*   NA-1/2 (all known games supported)
+*   Quattro (System 11/12/22/23/NB/FL, all known games supported)

 ## Build instructions